-The U.S. DoD anticipates the total project funding for the three (3) year effort to be \$2.1 Million Defense Health Program (DHP) Research, Development, Test, and Evaluation (RDT&E) funds.
+The U.S. Government (USG) Department of Defense (DoD) anticipates the total project funding to be up to \$1.45 Million Defense Health Program (DHP) Research, Development, Test, and Evaluation (RDT&E) Fiscal Year (FY) 19 and FY20 funds.
 Award funding is expected to be structured incrementally and based upon completion of Milestones and Deliverables.

-The Period of Performance (POP) is not to exceed three years.
+The initial Period of Performance (POP) is not to exceed two years; however, faster timelines are highly encouraged.